serverlessworkflow/specification/specification.md

 <img src="media/spec/event-data-filter-example1.png" height="400px" alt="Event Data Filter Example"/>
 </p>

-Note that the data input to the Event data filters depends on the `dataOnly` property of the associated [Event definition](#Event-Definition).
-If this property is not defined (has default value of `true`), Event data filter expressions are evaluated against the event payload (the CloudEvents `data` attribute only).
-If it is set to
-`false`, the expressions should be evaluated against the entire CloudEvent (including its context attributes).
+If the [Event definition](#Event-Definition)'s `dataOnly` property is not defined (has default value of `true`), Event data filter expression will be provided only the event payload (the CloudEvents `data` attribute only) through the `$RESULT` variable.
+If the property is set to `false`, the expression should be given the entire CloudEvent (including its context attributes).

 #### Using multiple data filters